A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Amino acids are organic compounds that contain both amino and carboxylic acid functional groups.
-They are the fundamental units of proteins and play a crucial role in numerous biological processes.
+Amino acids are organic compounds containing both amino (-NH2) and carboxylic acid (-COOH) functional groups.
+They are the fundamental building blocks of proteins and play crucial roles in numerous biological processes.

 Basic Concepts

-• Amino acids are chiral molecules: They have four different groups bonded to a central tetrahedral carbon atom.
+• Chirality: Most amino acids are chiral molecules, possessing four different groups bonded to a central tetrahedral carbon atom (the α-carbon).
+This chirality is crucial for protein structure and function.

-• Solubility: Amino acids are generally soluble in water due to the formation of ionic interactions and hydrogen bonds.
+• Solubility: Amino acids are generally soluble in water due to their polar nature and ability to form hydrogen bonds and ionic interactions.

 Structure of Proteins

-• Polypeptides vs. Proteins: Polypeptides are linear chains of amino acids, while proteins are polypeptides with a specific three-dimensional structure.
+• Polypeptides vs. Proteins: Polypeptides are linear chains of amino acids linked by peptide bonds.
+Proteins are polypeptides that have folded into a specific three-dimensional structure, essential for their biological activity.

-• Amino Acid Sequence: The sequence of amino acids in a protein is determined by the gene that encodes it.
+• Amino Acid Sequence (Primary Structure): The linear sequence of amino acids in a polypeptide chain is determined by the genetic code.

 Equipment and Techniques